 As with any antibiotic, grapefruit extract can deplete your good gut bacteria if taken long term.
-So if you plan to take GSE for 3 days or more, it’s important to consume a probiotic supplement two hours before taking your GSE dose.4)https://universityhealthnews.com/daily/nutrition/grapefruit-seed-extract-uses-and-benefits/
+Follow all safety protocols, beginning with your physician’s recommendations and product dosage recommendations.
+If you’re taking GSE for three or more days, it’s good to consume a probiotic supplement two hours before your GSE dose.https://universityhealthnews.com/daily/nutrition/grapefruit-seed-extract-uses-and-benefits/

 Forms of GSE

 - Shower gels

 - Wound disinfectant sprays

 We’ve just ordered one of the more popular forms of grapefruit seed extract.
 We’ll update here when we have more to add from our own experience.
 Meanwhile, we’ll definitely use it for washing edibles from our yard, such as some of the dandelion and chickweed that’s everywhere, yummy and oh so healthy!

 Another Natural Remedy for Cold, Flu, Antibacterial, and More

 We’ve experienced fantastic benefits from structured silver for anything from infections to viruses, cold, flu and more.
 We’ve found the structured silver to be even more beneficial than colloidal silver, and you can learn more about that in these podcast episodes on silver for cold and flu, as well as this one on the benefits of silver.